Gary Colson

-Gary Colson (born April 30, 1934) is an American basketball coach and executive.
-The Logansport, Indiana native guided several college men's basketball teams, including Valdosta State University, Pepperdine University, University of New Mexico and California State University, Fresno.
+Gary Colson (April 30, 1934 – November 3, 2023) was an American basketball coach and executive.
+The Logansport, Indiana, native guided several college men's basketball teams, including Valdosta State University, Pepperdine University, University of New Mexico and California State University, Fresno.
 He compiled a 563–385 (.594) record over 34 seasons of coaching between 1959 and 1995.
 In 2002, he joined the Memphis Grizzlies' front office as Assistant to the President of Basketball Operations.
-Currently, Coach Colson is a basketball instructor at the University of California, Santa Barbara.
+In his later years, Coach Colson was a basketball instructor at the University of California, Santa Barbara.
+Coach Colson earned his bachelor's degree in health and physical education from David Lipscomb College (now Lipscomb University) in 1956.
+He was inducted into the Lipscomb Athletics Hall of Fame in 1998 in the "Athlete" category.